"Womp Womp! Your browser does not support canvas :'("

 Publicly accessible License

 The methods for creating TSYs and TWYs are adapted from the Sandia method.
 Specifically, the weights assigned to different weather parameters have been adjusted, and the final selection step has been omitted.
 For TSYs, a weight of 0.7 is assigned to daily cumulative GHI, and 0.3 is assigned to daily cumulative DNI.
 For TWYs, weights of 0.2, 0.2, and 0.6 are assigned to daily median zonal wind speed, daily median meridional wind speed, and daily 0.75 quantile wind speed, respectively.
-The rationale for selecting these weights is detailed in a separate paper submitted to a scientific journal (to be added after publication).
+These weights have been optimized based on the simulated solar PV system and wind turbine outputs.
 12 representative months are then selected based on their Finkelstein-Schafer (FS) statistics and concatenated into a synthetic year.
+The paper describing our methodology has been published in Applied Energy and is available via the "Project Publication" resource link below.

 The TSYs and TWYs are provided for the centroids of all Public Use Microdata Areas (PUMAs) in the U.S. PUMAs are non-overlapping statistical geographic areas that partition each state or equivalent entity into regions containing no fewer than 100,000 people each.
 The 2,378 PUMAs collectively cover the entire U.S. A file named "PUMA information.csv" is included with the dataset, containing the PUMA number, PUMA name, latitude, longitude, elevation, and time zone of all PUMA centroids.
 Users can reference this file to find the PUMAs corresponding to their locations of interest.